SmartlyDressedGames/Unturned-Docs/servers/server-hosting.rst

 Switching to an Internet Server
 -------------------------------

 Servers are hosted as a **LAN server** by default.
-This means players can only join with your Server Code, and that your server is *not* visible from the Internet server list.
+This means players can only join when invited through your Steam friends list, or by using your randomly-generated Server Code.
+LAN servers are *not* visible from the Internet server list.
 There are a couple options for switching from a LAN server to an **Internet server**.

 .. attention::